kubernetes/dashboard/docs/devel/code-conventions.md

 - self-explanatory names
 - private method and variable names should end with a `_`

-Please notice, that this is not a list of all standard programming rules.
-Use it as a list of tips designed fou this project.
+Please notice, that this is not a list of all common programming rules.
+Use it as a list of tips designed for this project.

 ### JavaScript Annotations